Mushymato/TrinketTinker/guide/8-For SMAPI Mods.md

 | `mushymato.TrinketTinker/PosOff` | `Microsoft.Xna.Framework.Vector2` | The position of the companion plus the visual offset, or _null_ if there is no companion. |
 | `mushymato.TrinketTinker/Data` | [`TrinketTinker.Models.AbilityData`](~/api/TrinketTinker.Models.AbilityData.yml) | The trinket ability data model, this is not converted by pintail so you must use reflection to access any fields, fragile. |

-These custom fields provide a way for C# mods to implement their own ability effects as actions, which can then be put into trinket tinker.
+These custom fields provide a way for C# mods to implement their own ability effects as actions, which can then be put into Trinket Tinker.

 Once again, [BroadcastAction](4.z.101-BroadcastAction.md) do not benefit from these custom fields.